Divya-Jain07/Pivot/README.md

 # PIVOT: AI Merchant Sales Agent

-**Razorpay AI Buildathon, Track 01: AI Growth & Agentic Commerce**

-> PIVOT lets any Razorpay merchant deploy an AI sales agent that handles customer queries, recommends products, and closes orders.
-No unauthorized discounts.
-No hallucinated prices.

-An AI sales agent that talks to customers in natural language but never decides what they pay.
-The LLM only understands intent and phrases responses.
-A deterministic policy engine and decision engine make every pricing, discount, and recommendation call in code.
-Every decision is auditable, not just narrated.
+An AI sales agent that talks to customers in natural language but never decides what they pay - a deterministic policy engine and decision engine make every pricing, discount, and recommendation call in code, so every decision is auditable, not just narrated.

 ---